Skip to main content

 ~100k

-256 [NOTE] The number of hosts in the table shows the total number of host from multiple vCenters.
+256 [NOTE] The host counts in the table represent the combined total across all connected vCenters.

 ONTAP tools for VMware vSphere - Storage Replication Adapter (SRA)